joehunterdev/react-complete-guide/readme.md

     - Cypress
   - These are already installed in create react app
   - See jest package.json
+  - babel requied for jsx

 ####   Running a First Test
-  - add *.text.js* as convention in your
+  - add *.test.js* as convention in your

   ```
     //import for testing